stormysun513/ParGMRES/report.md

 - Cage9: 3534-by-3534, 41,594 non-zero entries.
 - Cage10: 11,397-by-11,397, 150,645 non-zero entries.

 The results of Cage in dense format is shown as following.
+Note that the y-axis is of log-scale.
 ![CPU_CAGE](imgs/cage_dense.png)

-The sparse results is as following.
+We can notice the similar pattern in BCSPWR matrix family that OMP starts to improve the overall performance after the size of matrix exceeds a threshold.

+On the other hand, in sparse matrix case, the performance gain is not consistent regarding the size of matrix, but more likely be the sparsity.
 ![CPU_CAGE](imgs/cage_sparse.png)

-Besides, we also conduct the detail experiment on the following matrix Cage9 and Cage 10.
+Finally, we also conduct the detail experiment on the following matrix Cage9 and Cage 10.
 We examine the elapsed time for each part of our program, in which we can better understand the bottlenecks and the effectiveness or the overhead of parallelism.